CPES-QSM: A Quantitative Method Towards the Secure Operation of Cyber-Physical Energy Systems: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} modernization and decentralization of electric power systems (EPS) are being facilitated by the integration of distributed energy resources (DERs) and the wide-scale deployment of internet-of-things (IoT) devices and information and communication technologies (ICTs).
 However, this modernization and transformation from old passive EPS to cyber-physical energy systems (CPES) have their disadvantages.
-Progressively, CPES are becoming more challenging to secure due to these modern systems incorporating IoT/ICT devices that introduce cyber vulnerabilities to physical systems, thus creating attack vectors not considered in traditional power system operations \cite{cpessecurity}.
+Progressively, CPES are becoming more challenging to secure due to the incorporation of IoT/ICT devices that introduce cyber vulnerabilities to physical systems, thus creating attack vectors not previously considered in traditional power system operations \cite{cpessecurity}.

-Recent cyber incidents such as BlackEnergy, CrashOverride, and Triton illustrate the growing threat of vulnerabilities in the IoT/ICT infrastructure of power systems \cite{yan, zografopoulos2022distributed}.
+Recent attack incidents such as BlackEnergy, CrashOverride, and Triton illustrate the growing threat of vulnerabilities in the IoT/ICT infrastructure of power systems \cite{yan, zografopoulos2022distributed}.
 One prominent example of an attack incident affecting the power grid is the 2015 Ukraine cyber-attack~\cite{jacobs}.
 In this case, adversaries were able to trip important circuit breakers causing a blackout that affected almost 225,000 customers.
-Other examples of potential threats to EPS are explored in \cite{keliris2019open, liu2018assessment}, where authors demonstrated how attackers can compromise PMUs by spoofing GPS signals via the use of open-source exploitation methods and open-source intelligence techniques.
+Other examples of potential threats to EPS are explored in \cite{keliris2019open, liu2018assessment}, where authors demonstrated how attackers can compromise phasor measurement units (PMUs) by spoofing GPS signals via the use of open-source exploitation methods and open-source intelligence (OSINT) techniques.